 - These are an unchanging set of characters that are copied to the beginning of every Next assignment value.

 - Example: If you've specified DWG- as the sequence's prefix characters and the Next assignment value contains 100123, then the value given to a new item is DWG-100123.
 The item following is assigned DWG-100124.

 - The Next assignment value is given to a new item's number attribute, and the value is then incremented.
 You specify both the sequence's format and the actual next-assigned value.
 The format is determined by the location and type of character (letter, number or symbol) that you enter.
-If you enter a numeric digit at a specific location, then all subsequent values will only use a numeric digit at that location.
+If you enter a numeric digit at a specified location, then all subsequent values will only use a numeric digit at that location.
 Likewise, a letter at a particular location ensures that only letters are used when the identifier is incremented.
 Non-alphanumeric characters (e.g., "/" or "-") are skipped when the value is incremented.

 - Example: If you've specified 123AZ-99 as the Next assignment value, then the value is incremented to 123BA-00.

 - Use only numeric characters (0…9) in your sequences.
 Avoid using a sequence longer than 8 characters.

 - These are an unchanging set of characters that are added to the end of every Next assignment value.

 - Example: If you've specified -000 as the sequence's suffix characters and the Next assignment value contains 100123, then the value assigned to a new item is 100123-000.
 The item following is assigned 100124-000.